Jalapeno Plant Care: How to Grow and Care for Jalapenos

 When your jalapenos are deep green, firm to the touch, corky (small white lines on the pepper’s skin), and 3 to 5 inches long, they are ready for harvesting.

-Picking your jalapeno when it’s deep green gives you crunchy and crispy peppers perfect for pickling.
-But, you can still harvest your peppers when they have ripened (red) especially for use in salsa as they are hotter and sweeter.
+Picking your jalapeno when it’s deep green gives you crunchy, crispy peppers perfect for pickling.
+But you can still harvest your peppers when they have ripened (red), especially for use in salsa, as they are hotter and sweeter.

-After harvesting your jalapenos, you can eat them fresh, pickle them, share with friends or store them in a frozen or dehydrated form.
+After harvesting your jalapenos, you can eat them fresh, pickle them, share them with friends, or store them frozen or dehydrated.

 Bonus Tip: Common Problems in Jalapeno Plant Care